 Mollie Cavender (Mansfield Campus) works on eighteenth- and nineteenth-century Russian cultural, social and intellectual history.
 She is the author of Nests of the Gentry: Family, Estate and Local Loyalties in Provincial Russia (University of Delaware, 2007).

 Alice Conklin specializes in the history of modern France and its empire, with a particular emphasis on the relationship between ideas and practices.
-She is the author of A Mission to Civilize: The Republican Idea of Empire in France and West Africa, 1895-1930 (Stanford, 1997; paperback 1998); co-editor of European Imperialism: Climax and Contradictions (Houghton Mifflin, 1998); and co-author (with Sarah Fishman and Rob Zaretsky) of Modern France and its Empire, 1870-2005 (Oxford, 2010).
-Her current project, tentatively entitled In the Museum of Man: Ethnography, Race Science, and Empire, 1920-1950, is a cultural, political and intellectual history of French anthropology as a colonial science.
+She is the author most recently of In the Museum of Man: Race, Anthropology, and Empire in France, 1850-1950 (Cornell, 2013).
+Her earlier books include A Mission to Civilize: The Republican Idea of Empire in France and West Africa, 1895-1930 (Stanford, 1997); European Imperialism: Climax and Contradictions (co-author, Houghton Mifflin, 1998); and Modern France and its Empire, 1870-2005 (co-author, Oxford, 2014).
+Her current project, tentatively entitled Race by Another Name: France and the UNESCO Antiracist Campaign, 1947-1962, looks at French antiracism in the postwar decade in comparative perspective.

 James Genova (Marion Campus) specializes in the colonial and post-colonial history of French-speaking West Africa.
 He is the author of Colonial Ambivalence, Cultural Authenticity, and the Limitations of Mimicry in French-Ruled West Africa, 1914-1956 (Peter Lang, 2004).
 His second book project, Moving Images and Distant Words: The Culture Wars of Decolonization in French/Francophone West Africa, 1945-1970, examines the cultural politics of decolonization through the prism of battles on the literary and cinematic terrain.